jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 After selecting Polarized radiation you need to make further choice…

-If the Sigma Polarization Plane is 0 degrees, then the detector orientation is such, that the polarization plane is horizontal in the Nika Figure of the detector.
+If the Sigma Polarization Plane is 0 degrees, then the detector orientation is such, that the polarization plane is horizontal in the Nika image of the detector.
 Note that horizontal is Nika’s definition of 0 degrees on the detector.

 **This has nothing to do with the orientation of polarization in real World, this is an orientation between the polarization plane and the way detector is read.
 In this case the correction looks like this:**